Jamal Jones (basketball)

-Jamal Avery Jones (born February 17, 1993) is an American professional basketball player.
+Jamal Avery Jones (born February 17, 1993) is an American professional basketball player for Sagesse SC of the Lebanese Basketball League.
 He played college basketball at Ole Miss and Texas A&M.

 Early life

 Jones was born in Wynne, Arkansas and grew up in Searcy, Arkansas, where he attended Searcy High School.
-After growing seven inches from 6-1 to 6-8 over three years, Jones averaged 16.4 points, seven rebounds, two assists and two steals as a junior and was ranked a three-star recruit by Rivals.com.
+After growing seven inches from 6–1 to 6–8 over three years, Jones averaged 16.4 points, seven rebounds, two assists and two steals as a junior and was ranked a three-star recruit by Rivals.com.
 He committed to Ole Miss over offers from Arkansas State and Iowa State during his senior year.

 College career

 Ole Miss

 Jones began his collegiate career at Ole Miss, but was dismissed from the team after appearing in only five games for violating undisclosed team rules.

 Lee

 Following his dismissal, Jones enrolled at Lee College in Baytown, Texas.
 He averaged 18 points and 5.3 rebounds in his only season with the Runnin' Rebels and ultimately committed to transfer to Texas A&M.